kaischmid/SangeR/README.md

 2. For high-troughput you can use the [Nextflow](https://www.nextflow.io/) script which utilizes the [Docker](https://www.docker.com/) container.

-3. You can use it as a shiny tool: https://gin-sanger.med.uni-giessen.de
+3. You can get the shiny tool running or use the one provided: https://gin-sanger.med.uni-giessen.de

 ## Required Software